saurabhchaudhary2026/java-practice/README.md

-# java-practice
+# Java Practice

-Collection of Java programs, OOP concepts, and DSA practice
+This repository contains my Java learning journey.

+Topics:
+- Basics
+- Loops
+- Arrays
+- OOP
+- DSA

+I will update this repository as I learn more Java.